 A natural-born explorer, Jasmine, along with her Mother and sister, have participated in sea turtle egg hatching with the Sea Turtle Conservancy in Tortuguero, Costa Rica, visited indigenous tribes in the islands off the coast of Panama, and swam with dolphins in Hawaii, Mexico and the Bahamas.
 Her passion is traveling to learn and support animal conservation efforts.
 Currently a high school junior, Jasmine maintains a 3.8 GPA and is excited about the prospect of college.
 Prior to that she attended the Marina Del Rey Marine Science Academy's gifted magnet program, where she excelled in honors classes since the sixth grade and maintained an A+ in Marine Science.
 Jasmine's academic achievements and extracurricular activities highlight her well-rounded abilities, including strong interpersonal skills, time management, and a genuine passion for learning and teaching others about marine and animal protection and conservation.
 Jasmine resides in Marina Del Rey, CA with her dog Posey, her parents, four siblings and a host of friends and family.

 If you're interested in marine science, environmental science, animal conservation, join us!
 Make a difference in your community and build up some great experience for college applications.
-The chartering Council will begin meeting quarterly starting this September.
+Submit the application below.
+Give 10-14 days for processing.

 Criteria - In addition to being passionate about marine and environmental conservation and being 18 or under, criteria for the BPCC Youth Leadership Conservation Council include: